Results.

 18 September 2009

-Court appointed foreign applicants as guardians of an orphaned child, finding the appointment in the child’s best interests.
+High Court appointed foreign applicants as guardians of a Ugandan orphan, prioritising the child's best interests and imposing registration and reporting conditions.

 18 September 2009